 Jesus told His followers not to let our needs dominate our thoughts (Matthew 6:32).
 Our heavenly Father knows our needs.
 He cares for the creatures in the natural world so they lack nothing.
 He will care for you and me.
-We are to give ourselves to the Lord first and pursue God’s purposes more than our own purposes.
 Out of my study and my walk with Jesus for many years, I believe God wants us to think differently about His provision for us.
+In the last blog, we learned what it looks like to have a wise heart.
+This is blog #10 in the “Fear to Faith” series.
 In this post, we will explore 4 lessons to learn about God’s provision for us.
 With these lessons, we can recognize God’s provision and know what to do with it.
 Ready?

 Listen to this post as a similar podcast from the Everyday Women, Ever-Faithful God Bible Study.